Sexual Harassment Reports and Investigations

 Rights Under the D.C.
 Human Rights Act

 In addition to reporting to an agency SHO, or other individual as identified above, under the D.C.
-Human Rights Act alleged victims may file a claim of sexual harassment with an EEO Counselor, directly with the Office of Human Rights (without going through EEO counseling) or in court.
+Human Rights Act, alleged victims may file a claim of sexual harassment directly with the Office of Human Rights or in court.

 Filing an Administrative Complaint with the D.C.
 Office of Human Rights